Eid al-Adha 2024 and 2025

 In the lunar-based Islamic calendar, Eid al-Adha falls on the 10th day of Dhu al-Hijjah and lasts for four days.
 In the international Gregorian calendar, the dates vary from year to year, drifting approximately 11 days earlier each year.

-• According to the Gregorian Calendar, Eid al-Adha 2024 will be on or around Sunday, 16th of June 2024
+• According to the Gregorian Calendar, Eid al-Adha 2024 was on or around Sunday, 16th of June 2024

 Eid al-Adha is the latter of the two Eid holidays, the former being Eid al-Fitr.
 The basis for the Eid al-Adha comes from the 196th ayah (verse) of Al-Baqara, the second sura of the Quran.
 The word “Eid” appears once in Al-Ma’ida, the fifth sura of the Quran, with the meaning “solemn festival”.